How soon should I start planning my wood stove project?

 Large heavy items like stoves and stovepipe sometimes get damaged during shipping.
 When you order them ahead of time it will give you a chance to inspect items for damage and get things repaired or replaced before you need them.

 What's the best way to get a wood stove on sale?

 Stove companies periodically have sales like any other retail business.
 Sometimes sales are tied to holidays like Black Friday.
 But promotions are more often tied to internal needs like moving inventory, freeing up cash on slow months, or launching new products.

 If you plan your project months ahead of time, you might be able to snag your perfect stove on sale.
 Drop your favorite stove manufacturer a line and ask to be notified when they launch a sale.
 (Hint: we keep a not-so-secret sale notification list, and you just have to send us a quick message to get on it.)

 When is the best time to install a wood stove?

 If you have an option, it's far easier to install your stove while it's warm outside.
 Freezing weather can make roof work difficult or dangerous.
 Urethane or silicone roofing sealant needs a clean, dry surface to properly adhere to, and may need above freezing temperatures to cure.

 If you install your stove in the Summer, then you'll have it ready for when the first cold front hits.
-If you wait until Fall or Winter, then you may find yourself scrambling to find alternative heat sources while you wait for your stove or parts to arrive.
+If you wait until Fall or Winter, then you may find yourself scrambling to find alternative heat sources while you wait for your a break in the weather to finish the install, or for stove or parts to arrive.

 Don't get caught in the cold!
 If you're planning on heating with wood this Winter, the best time to start planning is right now.